 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to write a response thread to the prompt for each forum.
 Each thread must consist of at least 500 words and demonstrate mastery of course content.
 For each thread, the student must ground his/her responses and lines of argumentation in the course readings with at least three (3) scholarly, peer-reviewed citations in current Turabian format.
 In addition to this initial thread, the student must reply to two (2) of the threads authored by his or her colleagues.
 Each reply must consist of at least 300 words.
 Replies should be rooted in course readings and content and incorporate at least three (3) scholarly citations from the Learn items used during the assigned Module: Week cited in current Turabian format.
 Additional, reputable academic titles and articles may be invoked to answer prompts (especially those in recommended reading list).

 Literature Review Assignment

-The doctoral student must produce a literature review of 14-16 pages, based upon his or her dependent variable/research question from Week Two and Week Four.
+The doctoral student must produce a literature review of 14-16 pages based upon his or her dependent variable/research question from Week Two and Week Four.
 The literature review must focus on prominent, previous work and illustrate how a literature review informs the development of a theoretically significant research question.
-The student must provide his or her reader with a strong sense of the state of the established literature in the chosen sub-field, and must identify areas where he or she can make a substantial contribution to existing theory and scholarly discourse.
+The student must provide his or her reader with a strong sense of the state of the established literature in the chosen sub-field and must identify areas where he or she can make a substantial contribution to existing theory and scholarly discourse.
 The literature review should make use of current Turabian formatting and incorporate citations from at least twenty-five (25) sources.
 Acceptable sources include peer-reviewed journal articles, books from academic presses, and/or policy research papers published by reputable think tanks.

 Research Design Comparison Assignment

 - Identify the research question.

 - In one sentence, describe the dependent variable.

 - Describe the strengths and weakness of the overall research design.